Mission and Evangelism (ME)

 Topics chosen deal with significant issues in mission and/or evangelism.
 Opportunity provided for seminar discussion and for the presentation of advanced research papers.

-ME 8210 Intercultural Communications - 3-4 Hours
+ME 8210 Intercultural Communications - 2-3 Hours

 This course focuses on the theory and practice of interpersonal communication across cultural lines.
 Specifically designed for those involved in intercultural ministry, the course focuses attention on language and culture, culture shock, ethnocentrism, paternalism, nonverbal communication, contextualization, and dynamics of change.
 The focus will, of course, be on the communication of the gospel itself interculturally.

-ME 8215 Teaching Across Cultures - 3-4 Hours
+ME 8215 Teaching Across Cultures - 2-3 Hours

 An examination of factors contributing to effective teaching and learning when teacher and learners are from different cultures.
 Cultural influences upon cognitive style, logical processes, worldview, social relations, modes of learning, and learning environments will be analyzed.
 Implications for teaching in specific cultural settings will be drawn with attention to learning outcomes and cognitive development.

-ME 8230 Global Church Planting and Development - 3-4 Hours
+ME 8230 Global Church Planting and Development - 2-3 Hours

 This course examines both theologically and practically the planting and development of healthy, reproducing congregations in various cultural settings.
 Methods, models, strategies, and particular challenges are discussed.
 Offered annually.

-ME 8250 Leadership Development and Culture - 2 Hours
+ME 8250 Leadership Development and Culture - 2-3 Hours

 The course will investigate theological, philosophical and anthropological foundations of leadership and culture.
 These foundational issues will inform the practice of developing multicultural leaders and working under leaders from different cultures.
 Special emphasis will be given to the missionary role of multicultural leadership in a world where missionaries from every country of the world are partnering with missionaries and church leaders from every country of the world.

-ME 8300 Global Theologies - 3-4 Hours
+ME 8300 Global Theologies - 2-3 Hours

-ME 8315 Christian Encounter with Islam - 3-4 Hours
+ME 8315 Christian Encounter with Islam - 2-3 Hours

-A study of Muhammad, the Qur'an, and the history, culture, and theology of Islam, together with modern trends and its confrontation with Christianity in order to develop appropriate Christian ministries in Muslim contexts.
+A study of Muhammad; the Qur'an; and the history, culture, and theology of Islam, together with modern trends and its confrontation with Christianity in order to develop appropriate Christian ministries in Muslim contexts.

-ME 8325 Culture, Ethics, and Social Change - 3-4 Hours
+ME 8325 Culture, Ethics, and Social Change - 2-3 Hours

-ME 8380 Religion in the Modern World - 3-4 Hours
+ME 8380 Religion in the Modern World - 2-3 Hours

 The past three centuries have produced far-reaching social and intellectual transformation, initially in the West and now increasingly worldwide, which have significantly affected traditional religions and also produced an array of new religious movements and alternative spiritualities.
 Modernization, secularization, globalization, colonialism, and nationalism, as well as various counter-modernizing movements, all have had an impact upon current religious realities.
 Theoretical issues in the relevant literature, as well as specific application to particular Islamic, Hindu, or Buddhist contexts, will be considered.
 Implications of these patterns for Christian ministry and mission will be explored.

-ME 8390 Gospel, Cultures, and Church in Western Contexts - 3-4 Hours
+ME 8390 Gospel, Cultures, and Church in Western Contexts - 2-3 Hours

 This course exposes students to the literature and issues related to reaching people, engaging cultures, and rethinking the Church in Western Contexts.
 Attention will be given to various postmodern and post Christendom historical currents and dynamics affecting ministry and mission today, including pluralism, globalization, secularism, popular culture, ethnic diversity, post colonialism, and the rise of diverse spiritualities.
 Social science research on the religious development and diversity among emerging adults will especially be emphasized.
 The gospel will then be examined theologically and historically as it relates to the diversity of spirituality in the modern world.
 Fresh expressions and innovative leaders of contemporary missional church movements will serve as case studies of this engagement between gospel and cultures in the West.

-ME 8450 History of Evangelism - 3-4 Hours
+ME 8450 History of Evangelism - 2-3 Hours

-ME 8500 Missional Disciple-making - 3 Hours
+ME 8500 Missional Disciple-making - 2-3 Hours

 This course examines the way Christian disciples are formed, with particular attention to biblical and practical foundations for making disciples that include contextual, missional engagement, with the goal of mission in the world.
-Students examine various models of disciple-making, especially those practiced today within the missional church movement.
+Students examine various models of disciple making, especially those practiced today within the missional church movement.

-ME 8730 Theology of Religions - 3-4 Hours
+ME 8730 Theology of Religions - 2-3 Hours

-A doctoral seminar focusing on the biblical and theological understanding of non-Christian religions.
+A seminar focusing on the biblical and theological understanding of non-Christian religions.
 Participants will examine the critical issues facing the church in light of biblical teaching and current conflicting ideas and theories regarding human religions.
 Attention will be given to religious diversity among humans, truth, and salvation in religions.

-ME 8815 Ethnicity: Modes of Inquiry and Analysis - 3-4 Hours
+ME 8815 Ethnicity: Modes of Inquiry and Analysis - 2-3 Hours

-ME 8875 Church, Mission, & Community Development - 3-4 Hours
+ME 8875 Church, Mission, & Community Development - 2-3 Hours

-Seminar participants are introduced to the community development literature and critically examine how it relates to the church's responsibility to engage in a mission to the poor that is distinctly holistic--an approach based on Christ's ministry.
+Seminar participants are introduced to the community development literature and critically examine how it relates to the church's responsibility to engage in a mission to the poor that is distinctly holistic -- an approach based on Christ's ministry.
 Particular emphasis is placed on the role of nonformal education in facilitating development.
 Offered alternate years.

 ME 8980 ThM Major Research Paper - 0-1 Hours